Are our coding classes for you?

 - Props & States

-- Component Types
+- Component Lifecycle

 Upskill yourself, become comfortable with code, learn the tech language, get promoted, get the job.